remblock/REMChain-Automated-Bot/README.md

 # Automated Bot + Telegram Notifications

-This script will allow you to choose whether to have your votes automated daily, or just have it claim your daily BP<br>rewards instead.
-You can even set it up so that both these tasks automated at the same time.
-Please note for this script to work you must have already setup your "vote" and "claim" account permissions.<br>
+This bot is fully customisable, allowing the user to choose whether to have their votes, claims and even a percentage of their daily rewards restaked automatically.
+Please note for this bot to work you must already have setup your "vote" and "claim" account permissions.<br>
 <br>
 If haven't refer to [https://github.com/SooSDExZ/REMChain-Testnet-Scripts](https://github.com/SooSDExZ/REMChain-Testnet-Scripts) to setup these account permissions.